zhengjunyao-work/arc24/docs/modeling/Iteration_24_overfit_to_the_train_set.md

 ## Results

-### Start point: what is the accuracy of my best models on the train dataset?
+### Start point: what is the accuracy of my best models on the train datasets?

 | model | dataset    | accuracy | correct_pixels | correct_size | pass_32 | vote_2 |
 |-------|------------|----------|----------------|--------------|---------|--------|